FDS Team

 Ameli TAnchitsa

-Design Communication & Illustration
+Digital Design Communication & Illustration

 Ameli was a co-founder of MAD CORTES, a multi-award winning Australian Fashion Label 2000-2008.
 He joined the FDS team in 2008.
 Having training in both Visual Arts and Computer Graphics, Ameli explores the space where technical precision meets creative visualisation and where two fields complement each other in context of fashion design process.